RasmusTufvesson/chip-8/README.md

 # Chip-8
 This is a small chip-8 interpreter/emulator that is written in rust!
 The window and input handling is done with SDL2.
+It was written by following [this guide](https://tobiasvl.github.io/blog/write-a-chip-8-emulator/).

 ## Issues
 * Sound does not work